-also Cheltenham, Gloucester, Bath, Swindon, Wiltshire & Exeter
+also Bath, Cardiff, Newport, Taunton & Exeter escorts

 Naturally Busty & Beautiful

-Bristol based Emily Cole is an incredibly beautiful companion in the City, offering incalls and outcalls to kind, refined gents seeking a GFE encounter with courtesy and class.
-Emily also travels to Cheltenham, Swindon, Bath, Cardiff and Newport on an outcall basis and loves to duo with her escort friends.
+Bristol based Emily Cole is an incredibly beautiful and all-natural companion in the City, offering incalls and outcalls to kind, refined gents seeking a GFE encounter with courtesy and class.
+Emily also travels to Bath, Cardiff and Newport on an outcall basis and loves to duo with her escort friends.

 South West Siren

 Pippa Parlance is an English Rose with a reputation which precedes her.
-If you've not sampled the delights this Cheltenham based independent escort has to offer, then you are truly missing out!
-Book Pippa in Bristol, Cheltenham, Cotswolds, Swindon and South West.
+If you've not sampled the delights this near Bristol based independent escort has to offer, then you are truly missing out!
+Book Pippa in Bristol, Bath, Taunton, Exeter and South West.
 She meets with gents and couples.

 Bristol Dominatrix Escort